Arkisto-Platform/criminal-characters/README.md

 See instructions below for how to generate an HTML fragment to host on https://criminalcharacters.com/vocab (via Alana Piper).

-## Make an RO-Crate and HTML website from the data
+## How to work with the test data

-The script [index.js] converts the spreadsheet format used by Alana Piper into an RO-Cratenode
+The script [index.js] converts the spreadsheet format used by Alana Piper into an RO-Crate.

 For usage type:
 ```